ibmresilient/resilient-community-apps/fn_sentinelone/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Create a SentinelOne incident tab and import the Data Table and Custom Fields like the screenshot below:
+* Create a SentinelOne incident tab and import the data table and custom fields as shown in the screenshot:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)

-* Create a Close Incident tab so that when a SOAR incident corresponding to a SentinelOne threat is closed in SOAR, the user can select a SentinelOne Threat Analyst Verdict to send to SentinelOne when the incident it closed.
+* Create a Close Incident tab so that when a SOAR incident corresponding to a SentinelOne threat is closed in SOAR, the user can select a SentinelOne Threat Analyst Verdict to send to SentinelOne.
 The SentinelOne threat cannot be closed if the Analyst Verdict is **undefined**.
     ![screenshot: custom_layouts_close](./doc/screenshots/custom_layouts_close.png)
 Here is a screenshot of the SentinelOne custom Close Incident popup:

     ![screenshot: custom_close_popup](./doc/screenshots/custom_close_popup.png)
  NOTE: If a Close incident tab is created, all non-SentinelOne incidents also contain the SentinelOne Threat Analyst Verdict select field in the Close menu pop-up.
-Alternatively, an incident menu item rule **SentinelOne: Update Analyst Verdict and Threat Status** is provided that can be run manually to update the Analyst Verdict and Threat status in SentinelOne.
-When the rule is run to **resolve** a SentinelOne threat, choose an Analyst Verdict and set the Threat Status to **resolved**.
+To avoid this, you can alternatively, use the provided incident menu item rule **SentinelOne: Update Analyst Verdict and Threat Status**, which a user can run manually to update the Analyst Verdict and Threat status in SentinelOne.
+When the rule is run to resolve a SentinelOne threat, choose an Analyst Verdict and set the Threat Status to **resolved**.
 SOAR updates the SentinelOne threat which in turn causes the incident to be closed in IBM SOAR on the next poll.
 ---

 ## Function - SentinelOne: Abort Disk Scan